 Course Requirements Checklist

-The student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and demonstrate course-related knowledge.
+The student is required to provide a thread in response to the provided prompt.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
-(Syllabus Outcomes: A, B, C, D, F)
+(MLOs: A, B, C, D, F)

 During the course, the student must keep a record of his/her completed reading to include a short reflection.
 In addition to the course reading, the student must also complete additional reading of his/her choice as it relates to the history of Evangelicalism.
-(Syllabus Outcome: G)
+(MLO: G)

 The student will write a 2–3-page paper explaining the key doctrinal elements that represent the core beliefs of Evangelicals—historically and contemporaneously.
 The paper must be written in current Turabian format and include a bibliography of at least 2–3 sources in addition to the course textbooks.
-(Syllabus Outcomes: D, E)
+(MLOs: D, E)

-Based on the Snavely text, the student will write a 3–4-page analysis written in current Turabian format that answers specific questions provided in the course, regarding the Great Awakening.
-(Syllabus Outcomes: B, D, F)
+Based on the Snavely text, the student will write a 2-3-page analysis written in current Turabian format that answers specific questions provided in the course, regarding the Great Awakening.
+(MLOs: B, D, F)

 The student will create a proposal for their research paper to include the thesis and bibliography pages.
-The student must include at least 8 sources including the course textbooks and the Bible.
-(Syllabus Outcome: A)
+The student must include at least 8 sources not including the course textbooks and the Bible.
+(MLO: A)

-Each exam will cover the Reading & Study material for the modules/weeks in which it is assigned plus the previous module/week.
-Each exam will be open-book/open-notes, contain multiple-choice, true/false questions, and have a 2-hour and 45-minute time limit.
-(Syllabus Outcomes: B, C, F)
+Each quiz will cover the textbook material for the Modules: Weeks in which it is assigned plus the previous Module: Week.
+Each quiz will be open-book/open-notes, contain multiple-choice, true/false questions, and have a 2-hour and 45-minute time limit.
+(MLOs: B, C, F)